 The aims are to increase the audience’s resistance to tobacco - including offers of cigarettes in social settings, help them understand the nature of tobacco and its harms, and increase the prevalence of pro-smokefree and anti-tobacco attitudes.

-New Zealand is committed to a goal of a Smokefree Aotearoa by 2025.
+The New Zealand government has a goal of a Smokefree Aotearoa by 2025.
 This will mean:

 - our children and grandchildren will be free from tobacco and enjoy tobacco-free lives

 - almost no-one will smoke (less than 5% of the population will be current smokers)